mykulls/biome/README.md

 # cs35l-project

 Clone the repository to your local device.
-Then, to setup your environment, you can use `npm run update`.
+Then, to install all necessary dependencies/any new dependencies since the last commit, you can use `npm run install-all`.

+To update all dependencies, you can use `npm run update`.

 Run on a local server with `npm run dev`.